ddell003/Email_model/README.md

     $config['newline'] = "\r\n"; //use double quotes to comply with RFC 822 standard
     $config['crlf'] = "\r\n";
 ```
+## Default Email View Template
+This template will be loaded each time an email is pushed to the queue

+(see email_wrapper.php)

 ## Need to set up the following tables: